ChidiNwaka/Poetry_Annotator/README.md

 # Poetry_Annotator

-In this project, I had to write code that could be used to help poets confirm that their work meets pronunciation stress pattern rules and rhyme scheme rules.
+In this project, I wrote code to help poets confirm that their work meets pronunciation stress pattern rules and rhyme scheme rules.

 Developed by Chidi Nwaka